Showing posts with label Maintaining Cost Effectiveness. Show all posts

 Strong commercial management skills can assist the organisation in maintaining and increasing those hard-won cost savings.
 Several ways of doing this could be:

-• Reduce Maverick Spending: Maverick spending or allowing people to select or use suppliers without any thought can account for up to 25% of purchases made within an organisation and could potentially reduce the chances of maintaining cost savings.
+• Reduce Maverick Spending: Maverick spending, or allowing people to select or use suppliers without any thought, can account for up to 25% of purchases made within an organisation and could potentially reduce the chances of maintaining cost savings.

 • Reduce Internal Costs: Streamlining processes can reduce operational costs.
 Purchasing should collaborate with organisational Teams to define transparent processes with improved visibility and detailing of overall spending and data accuracy.